Killdeer

 The killdeer primarily feeds on insects, although other invertebrates and seeds are eaten.
 It forages almost exclusively in fields, especially those with short vegetation and with cattle and standing water.
 It primarily forages during the day, but in the nonbreeding season, when the moon is full or close to full, it forages at night, likely because of increased insect abundance and reduced predation during the night.
 Predators of the killdeer include various birds and mammals.
-Its multiple responses to predation range from the "broken-wing display" (feigning injury to lure a predator away from the nest) to the "ungulate display" (charging the animal, named for its use against grazing ungulates rather than predators).
+Its multiple responses to predation range from calling to the "ungulate display", which can be fatal for the performing individual.
 The killdeer was formerly considered a least-concern species by the IUCN due to its large range and population, but is now considered a near-threatened species due to its population decline, though the decline is not rapid enough to warrant uplisting the killdeer to a vulnerable species.
 It is protected by the American Migratory Bird Treaty Act of 1918 and the Canadian Migratory Birds Convention Act.